 The days when passengers in the rear could swan about doing what they liked came to an end back in 1991, when wearing seatbelts in the back seats (if belts were fitted) became compulsory in the UK.

-Of course, you might feel you want to be flexible (isn’t motorcaravanning meant to be all about the spur of the moment?).
+You might feel you want to be flexible (isn’t motorcaravanning meant to be all about the spur of the moment?).
 Or you might think that a parallel settee arrangement is more comfortable on-site (usually, but not always, true).

 So you might be tempted to go for motorhomes with foldaway travel seats in the rear.
 Bear in mind that the quality of these seats does vary, and they do take up what would otherwise be valuable storage space, whether they fold under the settee or dismantle so you can put the parts away.
 Some are tricky to set up, and when upright, aren’t as comfortable as the cab seats.